-Join David Gassner for an in-depth discussion in this video What you should know before starting this course, part of Adding Google Maps to Android Apps.
+Join David Gassner for an in-depth discussion in this video What you should know before starting this course, part of Android App Development: Google Maps.

 - This course is designed for software developers who want to build Android apps that add interact maps, specifically from the Google Maps service.
 I'll be using the Google Maps Android API v2 which is a part of a larger collection of APIs known as the Google Play services library.
 I'll be showing you how to control the map, including setting the type of map that's displayed and controlling its target, its zoom level, and other characteristics, and I'll show you how to add markers and other graphical elements, and how to work with the user's current location.